Emergency icon Important Updates

 Rob underwent 24 months of immunotherapy at Cleveland Clinic to treat his melanoma.
 (Courtesy: Rob Nosanchuk)

-That oncologist is Cleveland Clinic’s Pauline Funchain, MD, who has overseen Rob’s care in collaboration with what he calls his “ologists” -- neurologists, endocrinologists, rheumatologists, gastroenterologists and psychologists -- who worked together to effectively treat his cancer and immune-related adverse effects (irAEs) from immunotherapy.
-It’s a rapidly-evolving and highly-successful form of cancer treatment that stimulates the body’s immune system to attack cancer cells.
+Rob’s medical oncologist is Lucy Boyce Kennedy, MD, who explains she serves as a type of “quarterback” in coordinating the collaborative care Rob has received from what he calls his “ologists” -- neurologists, endocrinologists, rheumatologists, gastroenterologists and psychologists.
+This army of experts have worked together to effectively treat his cancer and immune-related adverse effects (irAEs) from the rapidly evolving and highly-successful form of cancer treatment that stimulates the body’s immune system to attack cancer cells.

-According to Dr. Funchain, chemotherapy was the de facto treatment for melanoma for decades, but it wasn’t particularly effective as the 5-year survival rate was about 10%.
-Immunotherapy, on the other hand, has increased the 5-year survival rate to almost 60%.
-“Chemo was used in some cases, because we had nothing else to offer,” she explains.
-“But Rob’s case is indicative of immunotherapy’s success.
-After two years, he has no disease and has a very good chance of staying that way.”
+Chemotherapy was the de facto treatment for melanoma for decades, however, the 5-year survival rate was about 10%.
+Immunotherapy, on the other hand, has increased the 5-year survival rate to more than 60%.

 Doctors diagnosed Rob with stage 4 melanoma.